bitovi/hatchify/doc/guides/adding-form-like-behavior.md

 - `open` - Whether the modal is open or not.
 - `handleClose` - A function to close the modal.

-Second, our state:
+Second, our hooks:

+- `useCreateOne` - This hook will create a new todo.
+- `useUpdateOne` - This hook will update an existing todo.
-- `values` - The values of the form inputs.
-We will use this to populate the form inputs and to send the data to the server.
+- `useState` - This hook will keep track of the values of the form inputs.

 Third, our functions:

 - `onChange` - A function to update the state when the form inputs change.
+- `handleSubmit` - A function to submit the form.
+If there is no todo, we will create a new todo.
+If there is a todo, we will update the todo.

 Fourth, our effects: